IVSoftware/spammed-by-begin-invokes/README.md

 - **Second:** Your UI is unresponsive in the meantime and you're going to notice this.

-Here is a second experiment to measure the unresponsiveness (it's what I was trying to show before).
+Here is a second experiment that measures the unresponsiveness (it's what I was trying to show before).

 ___